akoscomp/php-dev-env/README.md

 * For postgres the user is postgres and the password is POSTGRES_PASSWORD

 ## Customize:
-Add your php files in ./data/webroot/php74 and ./data/webroot/php80 folders.
+* Add your php files in ./data/webroot/php74 and ./data/webroot/php80 folders.
+* In phpxx/Dockerfile can add more preinstalled php modules.
+Docs: https://hub.docker.com/_/php